Arxing/plugin-dart-fast-import/README.md

 # Install

-[Download](https://github.com/Arxing/plugin-dart-fast-import/raw/master/dart-fast-import.zip) it then open your IDE, go to `File -> Settings -> Plugin -> Install Plugins From Disk`, select the `zip` file, finally, restart your IDE.
+[Download](https://github.com/Arxing/plugin-dart-fast-import/raw/master/dart-fast-import.zip) it or download in [public repository](https://plugins.jetbrains.com/plugin/13430-dart-fast-imports/) then open your IDE, go to `File -> Settings -> Plugin -> Install Plugins From Disk`, select the `zip` file, finally, restart your IDE.

 # Usage